|

 is my favorite spot and hated by most defenders.

-Q. I always have a fear that people will tap me when I
+Q. I always have a fear that people will tap me

 serve low, what do I do?